shrutigya05/portfolio-shrutigyabhawsar2/README.md

-# 🌟 Portfolio Website – Shruti Gya Bhawsar
+# 🌟 Portfolio Website – Shrutigya Bhawsar

 A fully responsive personal portfolio website built using **HTML, CSS, and JavaScript**.
 It showcases my skills, projects, experience, and contact details in a clean and modern design.